aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 1. Sign into the **AWS Management Console** and on the Services menu, click **S3**.
 2. Click **+ Create bucket**.
 3. Enter a bucket name.
 It has to be globally unique across all existing buckets in S3.
 This lab will use a bucket named _serverless-games_.
 4. Choose the region for this bucket.
-Take note of both the bucket name and region for later.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/1.png" /></p>